List of Tour de France general classification winners: History

 Merckx looked to be heading for a record sixth Tour victory in 1975, but Bernard Thévenet beat him, becoming the first French winner in seven years.
-Thévenet won again in 1977; however, he was eclipsed in following years by fellow Frenchman Bernard Hinault, who won consecutive Tours in 1978 and 1979.
-Hinault won the Tour at his first attempt in 1978; becoming one of 11 cyclists (including Anquetil, Merckx, Hugo Koblet and Fausto Coppi) managed to do so.
+Thévenet won again in 1977; however, he was eclipsed in the following years by fellow Frenchman Bernard Hinault, who won consecutive Tours in 1978 and 1979.
+Hinault won the Tour at his first attempt in 1978; becoming one of 11 cyclists (including Anquetil, Merckx, Hugo Koblet and Fausto Coppi) who managed to do so.
 In 1980, Hinault was going for a third consecutive win, but had to pull out because of tendinitis, and the Tour was won by Joop Zoetemelk.
 Hinault returned in 1981 and won that race as well as the one after that.
 Hinault sat out the Tour in 1983, and another Frenchman—Laurent Fignon—achieved victory.
 Fignon won again the following year, beating Hinault; Hinault recovered in 1985 to win his fifth Tour.

 American Greg LeMond became the first non-European to win the Tour in 1986.
 LeMond missed out in 1987 and 1988, but returned in 1989 to win the Tour by finishing eight seconds ahead of Laurent Fignon, the smallest winning margin in the Tour's history.
 LeMond also won in 1990.
-In 1991, Spaniard Miguel Indurain won his first Tour.
-Indurain came to dominate the Tour, winning four more Tours consecutively—making him the first person to win five consecutive Tours.
+In 1991, Spaniard Miguel Induráin won his first Tour.
+Induráin came to dominate the Tour, winning four more Tours consecutively—making him the first person to win five consecutive Tours.
 He tried to win a record-high sixth Tour in 1996, but was beaten by Bjarne Riis, who later admitted to using Erythropoietin.
 Jan Ullrich and Marco Pantani won in 1997 and 1998, respectively; however, Pantani's victory was overshadowed by doping scandals.